railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 * **Linked production**

-The stock_location module enables you to manage the linkages by product in addition to doing that by location.
+The :mod:`stock_location module` enables you to manage the linkages by product in addition to doing that by location.
 You can then create a location structure that represents your production chain by product.

 The location structure may look like this: